 Little Sahara Recreation Area

-From Delta, the route follows the Sevier River northwest, racing across the featureless desert for 32 miles before reaching the well-posted turnoff north to the Little Sahara Recreation Area.
-Visible from the highway, to the north of US-6, the Little Sahara Recreation Area holds 60,000 acres of sand dunes and sagebrush flats, the prettiest parts of which are preserved for hikers and campers, though motorcyclists and ATVers can overwhelm any sense of peace and tranquility, turning it into a campground from hell.
+From Delta, the route follows the Sevier River northwest, racing across the featureless desert for 32 mi (52 km) before reaching the well-posted turnoff north to the Little Sahara Recreation Area.
+Visible from the highway, to the north of US-6, the Little Sahara Recreation Area holds 60,000 ac (24,280 ha) of sand dunes and sagebrush flats, the prettiest parts of which are preserved for hikers and campers, though motorcyclists and ATVers can overwhelm any sense of peace and tranquility, turning it into a campground from hell.

-Fifty miles east of Delta, 20 miles west of the I-15 freeway, the weather-beaten town of Eureka (pop.
-669) climbs steeply up surrounding mountainsides at the heart of the once-thriving Tintic Mining District, where, as recently as the 1930s, thousands of miners dug millions of dollars’ worth of gold, silver, copper, and lead out of the ground every year.
+The weather-beaten town of Eureka (pop.
+695), 50 mi (81 km) east of Delta and 20 mi (32 km) west of the I-15 freeway, climbs steeply up surrounding mountainsides at the heart of the once-thriving Tintic Mining District.
+As recently as the 1930s, thousands of miners dug millions of dollars’ worth of gold, silver, copper, and lead out of the ground every year.
 Now the massive wooden head-frames of long-closed mine shafts stand high above the houses and prefab trailers that cling to the slopes, while fading signs advertise abandoned businesses along Main Street.

 Heading east from Eureka, our route bends across rock-strewn sagebrush hills around the southern shore of Utah Lake toward I-15.
-Utah Lake, which is freshwater in contrast to the briny expanse of the Great Salt Lake to the north, used to be much larger than it is now, before so much of it was diverted to water the apple, peach, and cherry orchards that line US-6 around Santaquin—whose gas stations are a reliable source of fuel for westbound travelers heading to Delta, 70 miles to the southwest.
-From Santaquin, follow the I-15 freeway north to Springville, from where the Salt Lake City megalopolis stretches north along I-15 for nearly 100 miles.
+Utah Lake, which is freshwater in contrast to the briny expanse of the Great Salt Lake to the north, used to be much larger than it is now, before so much of it was diverted to water the apple, peach, and cherry orchards that line US-6 around Santaquin—with gas stations as a reliable source of fuel for westbound travelers heading to Delta, 70 mi (113 km) to the southwest.
+From Santaquin, follow the I-15 freeway north to Springville, from where the Salt Lake City megalopolis stretches north along I-15 for nearly 100 mi (161 km).